G5RV Jr made with Speaker Wire

 My G5RV

 2020-05-30 A year ago we packed up our house intending to move.
 I took down all my antennas.
 One of those was my faithful old G5RV.
-A G5RV has been a shack stable of mine for many years.
+A G5RV has been a shack staple of mine for many years.
 I carefully rolled it up and put it in a box.
 Yesterday something moved me to put it up again.

 Our property has lots of trees, several very large.
 Many huge oaks.
 I'm sure every one of those trees purposely reached out to entangle my wire as i worked on putting that G5RV up.
 But I prevailed.